Two-stage ordering of spins in a dipolar spin ice on the kagome lattice

 where $D = (\mu_0/4\pi)\mu^2/r_\mathrm{nn}^3$ is a characteristic strength of dipolar coupling, $\mathbf r_i$ are spin locations, $\hat \mathbf r_{ij} = (\mathbf r_i - \mathbf r_j)/|\mathbf r_i - \mathbf r_j|$, and $r_\mathrm{nn}$ is the distance between nearest neighbors.
 In the absence of dipolar interactions, $D=0$, and for ferromagnetic exchange, $J>0$, the system is strongly frustrated because it is impossible to minimize the energy of every bond $\langle ij \rangle$.
-In a ground state, two spins point into every tetrahedron and two point out, which is reminiscent of proton positions in water ice \cite{petrenko.book}, where every oxygen has two protons nearby and two farther away.
+In a ground state, two spins point into every tetrahedron and two point out, which is reminiscent of proton positions in water ice, where every oxygen has two protons nearby and two farther away.
 This ice rule is satisfied by a macroscopically large number of microstates, so that both protons in water ice and magnetic moments in spin ice can remain disordered even at low temperatures \cite{nature.399.333}.

 Large magnetic moments ($\mu = 10 \mu_B$ in Ho$_2$Ti$_2$O$_7$) make magnetic dipolar interactions between nearest neighbors comparable to exchange \cite{PhysRevLett.84.3430}.
 Together with the long-distance nature of dipolar interactions, the substantial value of $D$ casts doubt on the usefulness of the short-range ($D=0$) model of spin ice.
-Yet numerical simulations show that, even after the inclusion of dipolar interactions, energy differences between states obeying the ice rule remain numerically small---so small that magnetic order induced by the dipolar interactions is expected to occur only at a rather low temperature, $T \approx 0.08 D$ \cite{PhysRevLett.87.067203} (we set $k_B = 1$).
-The apparent weakness of the dipolar interaction was explained by Castelnovo \textit{et al.} \cite{Nature.451.42}, who introduced a ``dumbbell" version of spin ice, in which magnetic dipoles are stretched into bar magnets of length $\tilde{a}$ such that their poles meet at the centers of tetrahedra.
-The energy of the resulting model can be represented as a Coulomb-like interaction of magnetic charges at the ends of the dumbbells, $q_i = \pm \mu/\tilde{a}$ \cite{Nature.451.42}:
+Yet numerical simulations show that, even after the inclusion of dipolar interactions, energy differences between states obeying the ice rule remain numerically small---so small that magnetic order induced by the dipolar interactions is expected to occur only at a rather low temperature, $T \approx 0.13 D$ \cite{PhysRevLett.87.067203, CanJPhys.79.1339, PhysRevLett.95.217201}.
+The persistent near-degeneracy of ice ground states in the presence of dipolar interactions was clarified by Castelnovo \textit{et al.} \cite{Nature.451.42}, who introduced a ``dumbbell" version of spin ice, in which magnetic dipoles are stretched into bar magnets of length $a$ such that their poles meet at the centers of tetrahedra.
+The energy of the resulting model can be represented as a Coulomb interaction of magnetic charges of the dumbbells, $q_i = \pm \mu/a$ \cite{Nature.451.42}: